dparedesh/susy-statistical-interpretation/README.md

  To get the model-independent upper limits follow the instructions from HF to use the script `UpperLimitTable.py`

-An example of the results of the discovery fit done for multiple signal regions is shown in Table 1.
+The results of the discovery fit done for all the signal regions considered in Ref.
+[1] are shown in Table 1.

 <p align="center">
 <a href="url"><img src="https://github.com/dparedesh/SUSYStrong/assets/13987503/26379c86-8af1-4848-9d02-062b541d6c09" align="center" height="300"  ></a>